-How to screenshot on my Windows computer?
+Would you like to know how to easily screenshot your Windows computer?
 Screenshots are incredibly handy for plenty of reasons, particularly as we have so many things to remember nowadays, a quick photo of what you are working on can save a great deal of time.

 But, knowing how to screenshot is a question that may drive some people crazy.
 If you have experienced that moment when you spread your fingers over multiple key options unable to hear the capture, we have some answers for you.